rollluy/eslhelp/README.md

 ## The Lingator

 An accessibility focused application designed with non-native English speakers in mind.
 A large struggle for many is fully comprehending legal and medical documents.
 Lingator helps bridge this gap by breaking down complex and sometimes foreign language into clear, understandable explanations using AI-powered analysis.
+This application was generated using Claude.ai, OpenAI, and Gemini.

 ## Features